 Developed by Dr. Michael Mosley, the fast diet involves fasting 2 days per week.
-On fasting days, women eat 500 calories, and men eat 600 calories.
-People maintain their usual eating routines for the other 5 days.
+On fasting days, females eat 500 calories, and males eat 600 calories.
+People maintain their usual eating routines for the remaining 5 days.

 Daily intermittent fasting

-Advocates of intermittent fasting say the following benefits can be achieved:
+Advocates of intermittent fasting say the following benefits are possible alongside weight loss.

-Some researchers report that years of animal studies have shown a link between restriction of calories, fewer diseases, and longer life.
-Scientists have studied the mechanisms behind those benefits and their translation to humans.
+A 2016 review found that years of animal studies showed a link between restriction of calories, fewer diseases, and longer life.
+Scientists have studied the mechanisms behind those benefits and how they translate to humans.

-Insulin-like growth factor-1 (IGF-1) is a hormone linked to certain diseases that affect lifespan, such as cancer and type 2 diabetes.
-Some experts report that eating increases IGF-1 production.
-Fasting may be a way to decrease IGF-1 levels, which could potentially lower risk of chronic diseases and extend lifespan.
+Authors of a 2014 study found that eating proteins increases IGF-1 production.
+Fasting to restrict calories may be a way to decrease IGF-1 levels.
+This could potentially lower a person's risk of chronic diseases and extend their lifespan.